sunny-coffee/Crop_recommendation/README.md

 # Crop Recommendation
 With an ever increasing world populace, smarter agriculture to drive better utilization of fertile farming land, becomes ever more so important.
-What you have here is a tabular dataset in which multiple factors are considered:
+In the tabular dataset, multiple factors are considered:
 • Ratio of nitrogen in soil (N)
 • Ratio of phosphorous in soil (P)
 • Ratio of potassium in soil (K)